[nggallery template=carouselag id=22]

 Le Grand Fooding‘s most recent New York event proved a familiar point: it’s not about how much you have, it’s about what you do with what you’ve got.

 Judging from the minimal and modest décor (at least by New York standards), we could initially assume that the main focus of the event was going to be the food.
+And thank goodness.

 White table clothes draped over three lines of wooden picnic tables and string lights hovered above creating a low-lying canopy.
 In one corner, a single piano sat propped on a stage while in the other corner was the sole doorway for both the kitchen and the bathroom (luckily, the juxtaposition of the loo and plating station created a full-sensory distraction while standing in line for the single occupancy room).